eazel7/of-course-i-still-log-you/README.md

 - To export the extracted information (like the captured groups) in a machine format (JSON)

 ## Release Notes

+### 0.0.8

+- Less colors, but better for now
+- No code folding for now, as the logyou language has been removed
+- Doens't provide or require setting a theme or a document type

 ### 0.0.7